-© Harneys, July 2021
+© Harneys, September 2022

 Harneys is a leading international offshore law firm.
-From locations around the globe, Harneys advises the world's top law firms, financial institutions and corporations on the laws of British Virgin Islands, Cayman Islands, Cyprus, Luxembourg, Bermuda, and Anguilla.
+From locations around the globe, Harneys advises the world's top law firms, financial institutions and corporations on the laws of British Virgin Islands, Cayman Islands, Cyprus, Luxembourg, Bermuda, Anguilla, and Jersey.
+Jersey legal services are provided through a referral arrangement with Harneys (Jersey) which is an independently owned and controlled Jersey law firm.
 For more information about Harneys please visit harneys.com or contact us at marketing@harneys.com.

 The foregoing is for general information only and not intended to be relied upon for legal advice in any specific or individual situation.
-Bermuda legal services are provided through an association with Zuill & Co which is an independently owned and controlled Bermudian law firm.